 As noted in the Status of Listed Resources section, in the Western Pacific, the largest remaining breeding aggregations are in Northern Australia where it's estimated that at least 5,000 females nest annually (Commonwealth of Australia 2017).
 Considering remigration intervals, we estimate this population at 10,000 adult females, assuming a 50% sex ratio, this would equate to 20,000 adults.
-When added to a well-studied nesting population in Alas Purwo National Park, East Java, Indonesia, which is currently increasing; suggests a minimum adult population size of 24,400 for Indo-West Pacific olive ridley sea turtles.
-We estimate the Indo-West Pacific nesting beaches to have a minimum of 316,883 juveniles and adults based on an adult population size of 24,400 with 7.7% of the population occurring in that stage (Maulany et al. 2017).
+When added to a well-studied nesting aggregation in Alas Purwo National Park, East Java, Indonesia, which is currently increasing; suggests a minimum adult abundance of 24,400 for West Pacific olive ridley sea turtle populations.
+We estimate the West Pacific population to have a minimum of 316,883 juveniles and adults based on an adult population size of 24,400 with 7.7% of the population occurring in that stage (Maulany et al. 2017).

 Based on the maximum 5-yr. running average, we anticipate an average of 7.3 West Pacific olive ridley sea turtles to be captured in a year with 5 mortalities.
-These numbers would represent 0.0022% of the population captured and 0.0016% of the population killed.
+These numbers would represent 0.0022% of the abundance captured and 0.0016% killed.
 Based on the maximum 5-yr. running sum, we anticipate 73 captures over 10 years, with 53 mortalities.
-These numbers would represent 0.023% of the population captured and 0.017% of the population killed over 10 years.
-As this population is at least stable, we expect these percentages to not increase over our 40 year analytical timeframe.
-We consider the implications of this effect on the West Pacific olive ridley sea turtle in the Integration and Synthesis section of this opinion.
+These numbers would represent 0.023% of the abundance captured and 0.017% killed over 10 years.
+As West Pacific abundance is at least stable, we expect these percentages to not increase over our 40-year analytical timeframe.
+We consider the implications of this effect on West Pacific olive ridley sea turtles in the Integration and Synthesis section of this opinion.